Božidar Bandović: Managerial career

-Manage Buriram United in Thailand from January 4, 2014, Start with great win in Champion League against Sangdong, Pohang drew 4 points from 2 games.
+Manage Buriram United in Thailand from January 4, 2014, Start with great win in Champion League against Sangdong, Pohang drew four points from two games.
 In championship stayed unbeaten for 12 games, with team going from 13th table position to 3rd.
 Surprising suddenly terminated contract from the club at 7/2014.

-In 2016, as a head coach of Sisaket he made club record managing to stay undefeated at home ground for entire 7 months.
+In 2016, as a head coach of Sisaket he made club record managing to stay undefeated at home ground for entire seven months.

 From June 2017, in position of head coach for Buriram United he won Thai Premier League and made league record finishing season with 86 points, most points ever made in Thai Premier League.
 Also under his guidance club get rewards for "Best developing club", "Best player of the year", "Best foreign player of the year", "Men's player of the year" and "Best youth player of the year".

 In season 2018. he led his team Buriram United to another Champions title of Thai Premier League and their dominance is best shown by their making of two new records by winning 87 points in one season, and record of 15 consecutive wins.

 He was named Thai Premier League Coach of The Year 2018.

-This season they also made great success when they qualified to "Round of 16" of AFC Champions League, after advancing from a very difficult group stage clashes with Guangzhou Evergrande, Cerezo Osaka and Jeju United.
+This season they also made great success when they qualified to "Round of 16" of AFC Champions League, after advancing from a difficult group stage clashes with Guangzhou Evergrande, Cerezo Osaka and Jeju United.
 Buriram United was eliminated by South Korean champions Jeonbuk Hyundai Motors FC after total score 4–3 in two match clash.
 After Buriram win at home 3–2, they lost in Jeonju match 2–0, but they finished their presentation in Asia's top club competition with proud.
 Buriram United was named officially 12th ranked club of this competition for season 2018.

 Season 2019 they started with another trophy, they won Thailand Champions Cup with a dominant win 3–1 over last year FA Cup champion, Chiangrai United.

 On 10 July 2021, Bandović was appointed as the head coach of Indian Super League club Chennaiyin on a one-year deal.
 Under his guidance, the club began their 2021–22 Indian Super League season campaign on 23 November with a 1–0 win over Hyderabad.